bioker/knowledge/books/design/PROGRAMMER-PRAGMATIK.md

 + If you have pretty clean project with elegant written code and so on, don't forget that one day probably it will be necessary to break something because of time limits

 + Be a catalyst of change
+    + Soldiers, villagers and stone soup story

++ Remember a big picture
+    + Often It can be necessary for decision whether task we are going to do is necessary

++ Frog problem
+    + If you'll throw frog to boiling water then it'll jump out but if you'll put it when water is still cold, after that you'll start to boil the water, frog will sit there adapting to temperature and at the end it will die
+    + Don't be like the frog, look around

++ Good-Enough Software
+    + Striving to better, oft we mar what's well
++ Involve your users in the trade off
+    + Do you ask them about how good your feature?
+    + Make Quality a Requirements Issue
+    + When you're gonna allow your users to use your product you're gonna get feedback and real demands for further work
++ Know When to Stop
+    + Don't spoil good enough program by over embellishment and over refinement
++ An investment in knowledge always pays best interests
+    + Principles is similar to managing financial portfolio:
+        + Serious investors invest regularly - as a habit
+        + Diversification is the key to long-term success
+        + Smart investors balance their portfolios between convservative and high-risk, high-reward investments
+        + Investors try to by low and sell high for maximum return
+        + Portfolios should be reviewed and rebalanced periodically